-I began helping individuals recover from eating disorders over 22 years ago at a residential treatment center in Arizona.
+I began helping individuals recover from eating disorders 25 years ago at a residential treatment center in Arizona.
 Since that time, I have supported adolescents and adults in recovery in a variety of settings.

 A Registered and Licensed Dietitian, I hold a Master’s degree in Counseling.
 This unique combination has allowed me to help hundreds of clients achieve recovery and gain freedom from disordered eating.